 I could go on, but the point I want to stress is that our crisis of meaning results at least partially from our convictions against wrongs.
 Yes, perhaps we can take some of these “convictions” too far and throw out all of religion in our stance against “fundamentalism,” or overlook the need for “funding a military” (say to protect minorities from being oppressed by terrorists) in our stance against war, but the presence of convictions shouldn’t be overlooked.
 Even when these convictions are wrongly implemented and cause us problems, they are still evidence of an effort to “do what’s right.”
 For that, I think we should give ourselves credit.

 The paper “Explained and Addressed” by O.G.
 Rose argued that today we feel “explained away” because we don’t feel “addressed,” but it should be noted that all of the “strategies” described above would solve this problem of ours.
 Once we view ourselves at the top of a racial caste system, our need for feeling important will be “addressed”; once we establish ourselves as the most powerful group around through violence, we will feel like people see us; once we close off our minds to ideas that challenge us, our desire for existential stability will be gained; once we allow ourselves to be pulled into a conspiracy, we will feel like we “know the truth” and have a purpose; and so on.
 For us, “solving the Meaning Crisis” is not simply about “solving our crisis of meaning” with just any solution, but with a solution that meets our moral standards.
-Considering this, we can start to see the Meaning Crisis as not just a bad thing, but also partially a good sign too.
+Considering this, we can start to see the Meaning Crisis as not just a bad thing but a good sign as well.

 Unfortunately, the longer we “holdout” to find a moral solution to our crisis of meaning, the greater the pressure and temptation will become for us to accept an immoral solution from the past.
 This pressure is perhaps getting to more people each day, hence the growing movements favoring totalitarianism, uniformity, conspiratorial thinking, and the like.
-But millions of people are still resisting these temptations and “holding out” for something that doesn’t make us morally compromise ourselves, and we should view this effort as resulting from a “noble commitment” versus finding ourselves at a “dead end” from which we cannot find a way out.
+But millions of people are still resisting these temptations and “holding out” for something that doesn’t make us morally compromise ourselves, and we should view this effort as resulting from a “noble commitment” versus finding ourselves at a “dead end” without a way out.
 For me, this “reframing” of “The Meaning Crisis” makes it easier to keep going.
 There’s hope in it, for I find hope in knowing that much of humanity would rather suffer and even perish than compromise on what’s right.
 “The Meaning Crisis” can be seen as evidence that there’s good in us.
 Unlike some critics of Postmodernism suggest, “goodness” has not lost all meaning.

 The problem of meaning is constant through history, as has been the problem of food, shelter, reproduction, and the like.
 Perhaps in the past because “basic survival” was so difficult, the very act of feeding the family was “meaningful enough” to fill our existential needs, which is to say that, in the past, fixing a meal “killed two birds with one stone.”
 Now, since food is relatively easy to get, and “eating” generally no longer thought of by the society as “a difficult task,” filling our bellies and filling our existential needs have been separated.
 This means we have “more to do” to feel complete, and it is while faced with that challenge that a crisis of meaning can emerge.
 When it does, we can be tempted to solve the crisis by betraying our ethics.